Poeschl/Hassio-Addons/picoTTS/README.md

 This addon executes the seach engine behind a webservice.
 It provides support for all default languages.

+## Homeassistant Integration

+For easy integration I also published a [custom component for Home Assistant](https://github.com/Poeschl/ha-picoTTS_remote).
+This allow a easy integration on Hassio-based installations.

 ## Requests

 ### Ping